saucepoint/anvil-instancing/python/README.md

 Anvil state is *emphemeral* and is deleted when the process is killed.
 However, state can be saved and restored via [anvil_dumpState and anvil_loadState](https://book.getfoundry.sh/reference/anvil/)

-These RPC calls are scheduled and invoked via the implemntation in `anvil-state/`.
+These RPC calls are scheduled and invoked via serverless functions in `anvil-state/`.
 These dirt-cheap serverless functions are powered by [DigitalOcean's Functions](https://www.digitalocean.com/products/functions).

 ## Get Started: